Syria Times: Profile

-The Syria Times was published by Tishreen Organization for Press and Publishing, a government-owned company that publishes the leading Arabic daily Tishreen.
+The Syria Times was published by Tishreen Organization for Press and Publishing, a government-owned company that publishes the leading Arabic daily Al-Hurriya.
 As of 2000, these two newspapers had a circulation of 5,000 and 60,000, respectively.

 Condemnation of Iraq war

 In March and April 2003, The Syria Times received some international attention due to its harsh condemnation of the US-led war against Iraq, well in line with the official Syrian discourse in the debates of the UN Security Council.
 For instance, The Irish Times noticed that “The Syria Times attacked Bush's "unholy war" and his "imperialist strategy to control the Arab oil-rich region””.

 In an interview with The Middle East magazine, Fuad Mardood, editor of The Syria Times, said: “I cannot imagine that there is anyone in Syria who wants to attack our policy (…) You can find people who have personal motives who may attack the system, but it is only to achieve personal goals.”

 In late May 2008, Mohammad Agha was released from his position as editor-in-chief of Syria Times.
 The decision was apparently made by the Minister for Information Mohsen Bilal.
 A history of differences between the two had been reported.
 The official reason for Agha's termination was failure to catch a mistake regarding the caption accompanying a photograph.